mukeshtiwari/Semiring_graph_algorithm/README.md

    (zero_stable : forall a : R, 1 + a =r= 1 = true)
    (plus_idempotence : forall a, a + a =r= a = true)
   ```
-4. See the Coq files in example directory.
+4. See the Coq files in [examples](./examples/) directory for more information.